simpleidserver/FaasNet/docs/documentation/eventmesh/pluginamqp.md

 FaasNet.EventMeshCTL.CLI.exe enable_plugin --name=ProtocolAmqp
 ```

-Its configuration can be updated either by [using CLI](cli.md) or by updating the configuration file `appsettings.json`.
+Its configuration can be updated either by [using CLI](cli.md) or by updating the configuration file `plugin.json`.

-Don't forget that the EventMesh server must be restarted, otherwise the changes are not taken into account.
+Don't forget that the EventMesh peer must be restarted, otherwise the changes are not taken into account.

 When the configuration is finished, a client can be created and can start publishing message.